 The Leaders of Today Award was created to support young people who may not have extensive resources or polished résumés.
 “Most awards go to young people who already have everything.
 We built this one for the 99 per cent who do not usually win awards, and Chloe is exactly why,” said Ziyaan Virji, co-founder of Leaders of Today.

 Winners were chosen based on how far the $1,000 could take their projects.
-For Guan, that funding will help turn a personal experience into practical support for other young people and their families.
+For Guan, that funding will help turn a personal experience into practical support for other young people and their families. n